Neetesh1/postgres-mcp/README.md

 - "What's the structure of the users table in the QA database?"
 - "Get a sample of data from the orders table"
 - "Query the products table for items with price > 100"
+- "Show me all users where age > 25"
+- "Find products where price > 100 AND category = 'electronics'"
+- "Get orders where status = 'pending' ordered by created_at DESC"
+- "Show me the first 10 users where email contains '@gmail.com'"
 - "List all schemas in the QA database"

 ## Development